-Dr. Kim is an associate professor of emergency medicine and pediatrics at the University of Wisconsin-Madison.
-He is fellowship-trained in pediatric emergency medicine, meaning he has received training specific to the needs of children from birth to 18 years who are brought to the emergency department.
-He is currently the pediatric EMS medical director for the ALS consortium and working to improve prehospital care for all children in Dane County through education and advocacy.
+Dr. Kim is currently the pediatric EMS medical director for the UW EMS Consortium and works to improve prehospital care for all children in Dane County through education and advocacy.
 In addition, he serves as the co-chair for the Wisconsin Emergency Medical Services for Children (EMSC) to improve emergency care for children throughout the state.

 Education & credentials

 - The Chicago Medical School, Chicago, IL